 Start by loading a slow cooker with some chopped up onions.
 Cook with butter, salt, pepper, and thyme.
 Add a little Worcestershire sauce to deepen the flavor.
 Cook on high for a long time add the broth and cook a little longer.
 The serve your favorite way.
 Yum…

-Very nice solid 4.
-Maybe a 4.5.
+Very nice solid lower 5.
 You can make a little better French onion soup but with a lot more work.
 Much better than most restaurants.
+I have had only a few better.

 Notes on Crock Pot French Onion Soup